When the heat is on this summer, these low-tech, low-cost tips will help you keep your cool!

 * indicates affiliate links – this site receives a small fee from purchases made through these links.
 Please view the disclosure policy for more details.

-Summer 2020 might not be like any other summer you can remember.
-But one thing’s for sure – as soon as the weather turns sunny, we will all start complaining about being too hot!
+One thing’s for certain – as soon as the weather turns sunny, we will all start complaining about being too hot!

 I love summer, but I have to admit that a long period of hot weather can get a bit uncomfortable.
 It’s much easier to cope with the heat when you are relaxing on holiday, than when it’s still 25C at 10.30pm and you have to get up for work in the morning.